aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 - Asked user to test more than one website.
 - Checked whether the issue affected only this device.
 - Checked IP configuration.
-- Tested basic connectivity.
+- Tested network connectivity.
 - Checked DNS resolution.
 - Restarted the network connection.
 - Verified that websites loaded again.

-## Root Cause
+## Likely Root Cause

 The device had Wi-Fi connectivity, but DNS resolution was not working correctly.
 Because website names could not be resolved properly, websites did not load even though the device appeared to be connected to the network.

 ## Resolution

-The issue was resolved after refreshing the network connection and confirming that DNS resolution and website access worked again.
+The issue was resolved after restarting the network connection and confirming that DNS resolution and website access worked again.

 ## Result